 - Share this Fact Sheet on Facebook, Instagram, and Twitter using a description in your own words and 2-3 of the suggested hashtags below.
 Don’t forget #TYTArmy!

 - Tweet and/or Email the contacts listed below asking them to edit or retract the story and print a correction.

 - Like, Share, and Comment on our social media posts about this story.

 FACT 1: Hackman offers no relevant examples, omits supporting evidence, and includes very few counter arguments.

 - An article from Inside Higher Ed just two months prior to Hackman’s article stated the exact opposite premise: “More candidates than ever are talking about free college” -Andrew Kreighbaum, Federal Policy Reporter for Inside Higher ED

 - Hackman states a common claim made by opposition that tuition-free college will disproportionately work to the advantage of the wealthy without providing any evidence, and without acknowledging plans like Bernie Sanders’s, which is designed to benefit 70% of those who make under $100k/year.
-The bottom line is that the U.S. can create a plan that works best for our needs and will benefits anyone who has the ability and desire to receive a higher education.
+The bottom line is that the U.S. can create a plan that works best for our needs and will benefit anyone who has the ability and desire to receive a higher education.

 - Hackman broadly references strategists saying that “fewer Americans see college as a preferred path in any case” without considering that, if a growing number of people don’t see college as a preferred path, it may very well have to do in large part to the cost of college; therefore, further supporting the need for tuition-free college.